 I can list off a bunch of technologies here that you should learn.
 But, that isn't going to be useful if nobody in your area is hiring people with those skills.

-Before you commit to a learning path, do your research to see what job opportunities exist where you live.
+So before you commit to a learning path, do your research to see what job opportunities exist where you live.
+If you're willing to move, you should research the jobs in the areas you want to move to.
+Or research which areas have the jobs you're most interested in doing.

 Look at the advertised positions to see what they list as required and desired skills.
 Use those as a guide to determine where you should focus your progression.
-Don't take job ads too literally though.
+Don't take job ads literally though.
 Many job ads ask for more skills and experience than they'll actually be able to get.
 If a company wants a Senior Systems Engineer with Exchange, SQL, XenDesktop, NetScaler, Barracuda, Azure, and Docker experience, that's a lot to expect.
 They might get lucky and find someone with all those skills.
 But, it's more likely they'll accept someone with fewer of those skills, if you can show other desirable qualities.
-Good examples are soft skills and side projects.
+A lot of position descriptions are generic across an entire team.
+If you're weak in one area, the team might not have as much of a need for that skill as they do for something else that you're strong in.

 Aside from job ads, talk to your friends and colleagues as well.
 Find out what their company is using, what they are hiring for, and pursue those skills for yourself.
-If all your friends are talking about their VMware migrations to Azure IaaS, then that's a clue you should be starting to familiarise yourself with Azure as well.
+And of course, it helps when your friends know what you can do, and that you're looking for new opportunities.

 Knowing Where You Stand in the Life Cycle